 Key Groups That May Qualify

-WOTC details can change from one year to the next, but even expired credits are often retroactively reinstated, allowing employers to collect tax credits for employees hired in previous years.
+The government can change the details of WOTC from one year to the next.
+But, the government often retroactively reinstates expired credits allowing employers to collect tax credits for employees hired in previous years.
 This means it is essential to gather information about qualifying status from all new hires.
 Forms 8850 and 9061 (or 9062) should be routinely completed during onboarding.
-Form 8850 should be completed when the job offer is made, and submitted to the state workforce agency no later than 28 days from the date of hire.
+The employer should have the new hire complete Form 8850 when they make a job offer.
+And, the employer should submit it to the workforce agency no later than 28 days from the hire date.

 How Tax Credits Work

-All businesses can apply for WOTC tax incentives for hiring people with disabilities, and there is no limit to the number of qualifying new hires per year.
+All businesses can apply for WOTC tax incentives for hiring people with disabilities.
+And, there is no limit to the number of qualifying new hires per year.
 These credits apply to a percentage of wages paid to the employee during their first year of employment.
-The amount of wages used varies by target group, and the percentage varies from 25-40% depending on whether the employee works full time or part time.
+The amount of wages used varies by the target group.
+Similarly, the percentage varies from 25-40% depending on whether the employee works full-time or part-time.
 Some target groups also earn tax incentives for their employers through the second year.
-The credit amount can be doubled for disabled veterans with the maximum credit coming in at $9,600.
+For example, the government allows the employer to double the credit amount for disabled veterans, with the maximum credit of $9,600.

-In some cases, it may be difficult to get job candidates or new hires to admit that they have a disability.
-This is not surprising since many disabled workers have experienced discrimination in hiring, limitations in their career, or even termination.
-Businesses that want to encourage disclosure should ensure that inclusion and non-discrimination is clearly communicated as a workplace value.
-This statement should be backed by a willingness to make accommodations and promote a supportive culture and work environment.
-Partnering with local work agencies that provide assistance to people with disabilities is another way to find qualified candidates who are willing to be open about their status, allowing the employer to take advantage of tax incentives for hiring people with disabilities.
+It may be difficult to get job candidates to admit that they have a disability in some cases.
+This is not surprising since many disabled workers have experienced discrimination in hiring, limitations in their careers, or even termination.
+Businesses that want to encourage disclosure should ensure that they clearly communicate inclusion and non-discrimination as a workplace value.
+The employer should back this statement by a willingness to make accommodations and promote a supportive culture and work environment.
+Partnering with local work agencies that assist people with disabilities is another way to find qualified candidates.
+This practice allows the employer to take advantage of tax incentives for hiring people with disabilities.